Our Airport Pick-up Service

 Take the shuttle bus from the airport to Liverpool city centre.
 It runs every 15 minutes.
 Go to Liverpool James Street train station.
 Here catch a train for Chester, change at Chester and take the train for Bangor or Holyhead, North Wales.

-You have two main options for travelling: by Train or by Coach
+You can either travel by Train or by Coach from London Airports;

-The train to Holyhead is direct and you will not need to change trains at all during this journey.
-Bangor is en-route, 3.5 - 4 hours journey time from London Euston.
+1) A direct train for Holyhead - North Wales, which makes a stop at Bangor so you will not need to change trains at all during this journey.
+The journey will take around 3.5 - 4 hours from Euston Train station.

-You can take either the underground train network / tube (as it's usually called) or take a coach.
+From the airport, you can take either the underground train network/tube (as it's usually called) or take a coach.

 On the tube, take the Piccadilly line from Heathrow tube station.
 Change at Leicester Square tube station and take the Northern Line to Euston Station.